 Local recruitment will be encouraged by the proponent with a target of at least 65% locals.
 This operation thus contributes to the alleviation of unemployment which is severe in the country.
-The establishment and operation of the quarry will create both direct and indirect jobs for at least minimum50 people .Employment on the new project will be attractive to the local workforce by virtue of the comparatively high wages offered, this will result in the local growth in the economy of Karibib constituency and surrounding areas.
+The establishment and operation of the mine will create both direct and indirect jobs to the local people.
+Employment on the new project will be attractive to the local workforce by virtue of the comparatively high wages offered, this will result in the local growth in the economy of the Omaruru district.